Register a lease of a Trakehner

-You have to be an Ordinary Member of Trakehners Australia Inc to register a lease.
+You have to be a Breeder Member or Owner-Rider Member (or Junior Breeder Member or Junior Owner-Rider Member) of Trakehners Australia Inc to register a lease.

 Voting rights for members leasing a horse:

-Being or upgrading to being an Ordinary Member and registering a lease with Trakehners Australia Inc will qualify you to be a voting member of TA.
+Being or upgrading to being a Breeder Member or Owner-Rider Member and registering a lease with Trakehners Australia Inc will qualify you to be a voting member of TA.

 If a horse is leased by more than one person, you will need to nominate who is the voting member.